 By focusing on the finish line from the very start, developing strong personalized study skills, and maintaining a willingness to adapt, students will learn how to feel confident on test day through both didactic and clinical years.

 Thomas Massing, a Locums Tenens PA, and Mike Freeman, a dedicated staffing professional, will share with you what causes burnout among PAs and how locums can be a viable solution and how to capitalize on this opportunity.

 Make your first foray into clinical practice a memorable one – for all the right reasons!
 Watch our video, and then use our Clinical Rotations checklists and guides to avoid common pitfalls and set yourself up for success.

 As you begin or reinvent your PA career, you have endless options.
-Head into a clinical or nonclinical role, or consider independent contracting.
-We’ve got a list of questions you can ask yourself to help determine where your interests lie, and our video can help you envision all the places your PA career can take you.
+Head into a clinical or nonclinical role or consider independent contracting.
+We’ve got a list of questions you can ask yourself to help determine where your interests lie, and a video that can help you envision all the places your PA career can take you.

 There are so many ways to be a PA…from clinical practice in dozens of specialties to non-clinical careers in research and education.
 Check out our video to help you explore your options and take advantage of tools to help you get there!

 To help practicing PAs to navigate patient relationships well, AAPA has developed ethical guidelines for the PA profession that offer a framework for your decision-making and confidentiality in the internet age.